Reference architectures

 • 2023-12-12: Updated notes on Load Balancers to be more reflective that any reputable offering is expected to work.

-• 2023-11-03: Expanded details on what each Reference Architecture is designed for, the testing methodology used as well as added details on how to scale environments.
+• 2023-11-03: Expanded details on what each Reference Architecture is designed for, the testing methodology used and added details on how to scale environments.

 • 2023-11-03: Added expanded notes on disk types, object storage and monitoring.